How much will my broken smartphone screen cost to repair?

 So you can take your chances and continue to use a smashed screen phone, but it's not wise for the health of both your fingers and the phone itself.

 What you really need to do is get the phone repaired, and here you have a few choices to make.

 DIY Screen repair

-If you’re particularly keen -- or just cash-strapped but willing to take a few risks -- it’s entirely feasible to repair a smashed phone screen yourself.
+If you’re particularly keen – or just cash-strapped but willing to take a few risks – it’s entirely feasible to repair a broken phone screen yourself.